-The modified project involves a Special Permit for an existing 2,600 square foot (SF) outdoor cannabis cultivation and a Special Permit for a reduction to the required 600-foot setback from public lands.
-The cannabis was removed from the Streamside Management Area (SMA) relocated to a more environmentally suitable location outside of the SMA of the South Fork of the Eel River.
+The modified project involves a Special Permit for an existing 1,999 square foot (SF) outdoor cannabis cultivation and a Special Permit for a reduction to the required 600-foot setback from public lands.
+The cannabis was relocated to a more environmentally suitable location outside of the SMA of the South Fork of the Eel River.
 This area does not require remediation.

-Cultivation activities extend from April to October.
-Water for irrigation is sourced from Myers Flat Mutual Water System, Inc. The applicant estimates 47,000 gallons of water is required for the annual operations.
-Drying of cannabis will occur in removable carport on site.
+Water for irrigation is sourced from Myers Flat Mutual Water System, Inc. The applicant estimates 50,000 gallons of water is required for the annual operations.
+Drying of cannabis will occur in a shed on-site.
 Processing will occur off-site at a licensed processing facility.
-There will be up to two full-time operating cultivators during peak operations.
-Power to the site is provided by Pacific Gas and Electric (P. G. & E.).
+There will be up to two workers.

+Power to the site is provided by Pacific Gas and Electric (PG&E).
 The project will also comply with provision of the CCLUO intended to eliminate impacts to sensitive species from noise and from light.
 Additionally, the project includes relocation to an environmentally superior location and habitat restoration, both of which are consistent with the original project and the EIR's mitigation measures.
 Compliance with these and other measures of the CCLUO ensure consistency with the EIR.